sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

 The name of SAP HANA service instance you created in the previous tutorial is used here under the services section (`bookstore-hana`).

 When your application will be deployed to SAP BTP, it will use this database to store data instead of the in-memory database.
 In the previous tutorial you added the additional Java system property `-Dspring-boot.run.profiles=cloud` to your application to ensure that.
-When deploying the application to Cloud Foundry this is via environment variable `SPRING_PROFILES_ACTIVE`.
+When deploying the application to Cloud Foundry this is set with environment variable `SPRING_PROFILES_ACTIVE`.

 ### Enable application for Cloud Foundry